neotherapper/FaceIt/README.md

 - gulp test:auto` to run your unit tests with Karma in watch mode
 - gulp protractor` to launch your e2e tests with Protractor
 - gulp protractor:dist` to launch your e2e tests with Protractor on the dist files

+## Included
+- Page objects

+**Why?**
+  * They encapsulate information about the elements on the page under test
+  * Can be reused across multiple tests
+  * Decouple the test logic from implementation details

+- Unit Tests with Jasmine
+ *handling promises

+- 2 directives
+ * Product --> handles a single product view and logic
+ * product photo --> handles photo (case photo is missing)

+- App structure based on component
+ * Every component has it's own js html scss and tests under same folder.

+- Not persisting data
+ * App takes dummy data from data service and just stores edits deletes product data on a different service.
+ * Above means that on page refresh the app resets to Initial State.
+ * Normally we either use locageStorage or REST for CRUD operations.

+- Use of Toastr
+ * just for user feedback.
+ * Normally we handle user feedback with nice message (similar to toastr approach)
+ * Normally using toastr only on dev enviroment so we can have visual feedback for testing purposes.